KostasValeckas/PyLongslit/docs/combine_arcs.rst

 orientation for the rest of the software, after the raw data has been processed.

-Quality Assesment
+Quality Assessment
 ------------------

-The arc combinning procedure will show the final master arc upon exiting.
-You can press ``h`` to normalize the master arc to emphasize the contrast between the arc lines and the background - however, this might exagerate the very faint lines to be more visible than they actually are.
-The documentation for your instrument should have a map of the expected arc lines and their wavelengths - you can use it to check if the arc lines are visible and the expected range of the detector is covered (a common error is if a lamp from one ion is forgotten to be included in the input directory, meaning to a certain wavelength range is not being covered by the arc lines).
+The arc combining procedure will show the final master arc upon exiting.
+You can press ``h`` to normalize the master arc to emphasize the contrast between the arc lines and the background - however, this might exaggerate the very faint lines to be more visible than they actually are.
+The documentation for your instrument should have a map of the expected arc lines and their wavelengths - you can use it to check if the arc lines are visible and the expected range of the detector is covered (a common error is if a lamp from one ion is forgotten to be included in the input directory, meaning a certain wavelength range is not being covered by the arc lines).
 The example below is from the example data set GQ1218+0832 from GTC OSIRIS both before and after
 normalization: